Find out how to drive employee performance through effective, inclusive, one-to-one employee conversations. OpenBlend shares its guide for people...

 - Reduce turnover

-One-to-ones are a fantastic way for managers to build stronger teams.
-Unfortunately, many managers struggle with one-to-ones and don’t know what to do to fix them.
+Employee conversations are a fantastic way for managers to build stronger teams.
+Unfortunately, many managers struggle with conversations and don’t know what to do to fix them.
 This is largely because they lack aligned objectives, don’t see the whole person, and happen infrequently.

-A performance management tool helps managers and employees prepare for their one-to-ones, set discussion points, promote an environment for continuous feedback, and keeps one-to-ones efficient.
-By examining what our platform’s users are spending their time viewing and updating when they have these conversations, we get valuable insights into a people-centric performance approach to one-on-ones.
+A performance management tool helps managers and employees prepare for their one-to-one conversations, set discussion points, promote an environment for continuous feedback, and keeps one-to-ones efficient.
+By examining what our platform’s users are spending their time viewing and updating when they have these conversations, we get valuable insights into a people-centric performance management approach to one-on-ones.

 Which is why we’ve outlined what is included in a typical OpenBlend one-to-one using data garnered from OpenBlend’s Data on Demand feature via Microsoft Power BI.